Unexpected expenses, or what we think are unexpected expenses come up all the time in our personal finances.

 Variations in healthcare plan types and deductibles also affect how to handle medical expenses moving forward as well.

-For instance, a PPO ia a type of plan that generally has a higher premium but covers more money up front.
+For instance, a PPO is a type of plan that generally has a higher premium but covers more money upfront.
 You may be set with just saving up one year’s worth of deductible instead of continually saving if you have a PPO.
 If you don’t use it for the year, you can just leave it for next year.

-This is what my family has.
+This is what my family does.
 We set aside pretax money each paycheck to go into our HSA account.

 3. Yearly Expenses

 Sometimes, expenses that we pay yearly seem to come around without us realizing it.
 We forget about them and then we’re surprised when it’s time to pay.